The Neural Moving Average Model for Scalable Variational Inference of State Space Models: MCMC Algorithm for AR(1) via Forward-Filter Recursion

 where $p(y_{0:T}|\theta)$ is the marginal likelihood obtained from integrating out the latent variables from $p(\theta, x_{0:T}| y_{0:T})$.
 We sample the marginal parameter posterior $p(\theta | y_{0:T})$ using a random walk Metropolis-Hastings scheme.

 This appendix describes the key step of evaluating the marginal likelihood given $\theta$, which is achieved using a \emph{forward filter}.
-See \cite{West2006} for a general introduction to forward-filtering algorithms for linear state space models.
+See \citet{West2006} for a general introduction to forward-filtering algorithms for linear state space models.
 We adapt this as follows.

-As can be seen from \eqref{OU_SDE}, the AR(1) process is linear and Gaussian.
-Hence, for a Gaussian observation model of variance $\sigma^2$, the marginal likelihood is tractable and can be efficiently computed via a forward-filter recursion.
+As can be seen from \eqref{eq:AR1}, the AR(1) model is linear and Gaussian.
+Hence, for a Gaussian observation model with variance $\sigma^2$, the marginal likelihood is tractable and can be efficiently computed via a forward-filter recursion.
 This utilises the factorisation

 by recursively evaluating each term.

 Suppose that $x_{i} | y_{0:i} \sim N(a_i, c_i)$.
 Since $x_0=10$ we can take $a_0=10, c_0=0$.
 It follows that

 which, from the observation model, gives us the one-step-ahead forecast Hence the marginal likelihood can be recursively updated using